 - You may not take more than five courses in one semester without the Dean's permission unless you meet specific criteria for over-election.
 (See Normal Course Loads under General Academic Regulations.)

 - Any course taken pass/fail may be used only as a free elective.
-It may not be used to satisfy either distribution or major requirements.
+It may not be used to satisfy either liberal arts curriculum, minor, certificate, or major requirements.
 Elementary foreign language courses (101, 102, 112, 103) should not be taken pass/fail, since a minimum letter grade is required for moving to the next higher level.

-- Math 108, Elementary Functions, is a free elective only and does not fulfill the mathematics Liberal Arts Requirement requirement.
-Some Anthropology courses fulfill the natural science requirement only and some fulfill the social science requirement only.
+- Math 108: Elementary Functions, is a free elective only and does not fulfill the mathematics requirement of the Liberal Arts Curriculum.
+Some Anthropology courses fulfill the natural science requirement only while some fulfill the social science requirement only.
 Composition, creative writing, and grammar courses in English and Modern Languages do not fulfill the literature requirement.

 - Except in specifically designated areas or with special permission, courses offered by CUA’s Metropolitan School of Professional Studies may not be counted toward degrees in Arts & Sciences.